nuxt/image/docs/content/3.providers/twicpics.md

 [Twicpics](https://www.twicpics.com/?utm_source=nuxt&utm_medium=organic&utm_campaign=provider) is a Responsive Image Service Solution (SaaS) that enables on-demand responsive image generation.

-Using the TwicPics Provider you can, out of the box, benefit from at least :
+Using the TwicPics Provider you can, out of the box, benefit from at least:

 - performance of our network: global CDN, optimized protocols and competitive caching
 - ideal compression: modern technology and Next-Gen formats (TwicPics delivers [`WebP`](https://en.wikipedia.org/wiki/WebP) natively for accounting browsers and can also delivers [`avif`](https://en.wikipedia.org/wiki/AVIF))